passportxyz/eas-proxy/docs/00-onchain-data.md

 ### Caching users scores

-In order to provide faster access to a users score, the informatio from score attestations is cached in an attribute of the `GitcoinResolver` smart contract:
+In order to provide faster access to a users score, the information from score attestations is cached in an attribute of the `GitcoinResolver` smart contract:

 ```sol